guptabhaskar/TwoPassAssembler/README.md

 10. Number of instructions should not exceed 256 or else it will give an error.

 ### Opcode Table

+This table is used to check whether an instruction has an opcode or not.

 ![error: Opcode Table Added](./Assets/Opcode_Table.png)

 ### Assembly Test Code

+This file is given as an input in both the passes.
+In the first pass, it checks for any kind of errors.

 ![error: Assembly Code Added](./Assets/AssemblyCode.png)

 ### Variable Table

+This table comprises of the variable name and its local address.

 ![error: Variable Table Added](./Assets/VariableTable.png)

 ### Label Table

+This table comprises the label name and its address in the input file.

 ![error: Label Table Added](./Assets/LabelTable.png)

 ### Machine Code

+This text file has the machine code of the input file.

 ![error: Machine Code Added](./Assets/MachineCode.png)

 ### Error Handling